All Products

 }

-2. Create a batch job.
-In Data Development, create a Batch Job > JAR task.
-Then, configure the following parameters.
-For configuration details, see Develop a batch job or streaming job.
+2. In Data Development, create a Batch Job > JAR task and configure the following parameters.
+See Develop a batch job or streaming job for details.

-3. To view the verification results after the task is complete, click Log Investigation in the Run Record section.
-On the Stdout tab of the Driver Log, you can view the content of the corresponding table in the MySQL database.
+3. After the task completes, click Log Investigation in the Run Record section.
+On the Stdout tab of the Driver Log, verify that the MySQL table contents appear as expected.